Rapid hydrofracture of icy moon shells: insights from glaciology: Results

-The volume of water required to facilitate a 30 km fracture under a shear modulus of 1.5 GPa is 38.8 km\textsuperscript{3} (Fig. 4), significantly below the 20,000-60,000 km\textsuperscript{3} melt lens estimate of \citet{Schmidt2011ActiveEuropa} and an order of magnitude below melt volumes modelled to form by \citet{Kalousova2024EvolutionTitan} in the event of moderately sized meteorite impacts.
-The required water volume is sensitive to the shear modulus and the estimates here follow lower shear modulus values.
+The volume of water required to facilitate a 30 km fracture under a shear modulus of 1.5 GPa is 38.8 km\textsuperscript{3} \track{, or 570 km\textsuperscript{3} for a shear modulus of 0.3 GPa} (Fig. 4).
+This is significantly below the 20,000-60,000 km\textsuperscript{3} melt lens estimate of \citet{Schmidt2011ActiveEuropa} and \track{around the same magnitude} of melt volumes modeled to form by \citet{Kalousova2024EvolutionTitan} in the event of moderately sized meteorite impacts. \track{Lower shear modulus values markedly increase the required water volume.
+Laboratory experiments suggest a shear modulus of \(\sim\)3.3 GPa for pure ice \citep{Gammon1983ElasticSpectroscopy}, which may decrease to \(\sim\)0.3-1.7 GPa for metamorphosed meteoric ice \citep{Vaughan1995TidalMargins, Godio2015TheMethods}. \citet{Nimmo2006NormalProperties} suggest 0.03-0.3 GPa for Europa based on analysis of normal faults, highlighting near-surface fracturing as a potential cause.
+A value at the upper end of Europa estimates may be more appropriate here however, as the fracture volume is mostly dependent on ice properties at depth within the shell.
+On Earth it is furthermore unclear the degree to which a fracture must maintain its width throughout propagation; by the time it is possible to conduct an investigation the passage is always narrow \citep{Catania2008CharacterizingSheet, Chudley2019SupraglacialGlacier}.}

-\citet{vanderVeen1998FractureGlaciers} shows that the key control on the downward propagation of the fracture is the filling rate and that penetration velocity equals the rate of fracture filling to within a few percent.
+\citet{VanderVeen2007FractureGlaciers} shows that the key control on the downward propagation of the fracture is the filling rate and that penetration velocity equals the rate of fracture filling to within a few percent.
 This is because \(K^{(2)}\) and \(K^{(3)}\) become the dominant terms in Eq.
-7 giving
+7 giving to a good approximation

-where \(Q\) is the vertical fill rate (m s\textsuperscript{-1}) and \(t\) (s) is the time period in consideration to a good approximation \citep{vanderVeen1998FractureGlaciers}.
-Given a large perched water body positioned over a hydrofracture could therefore be a very rapid phenomena.
-Supraglacial lakes in Greenland take on the order of 2-3 hours to drain, but the water bodies have an aspect ratio of 1:100 making \(Q\) limited by lateral transport from the outer reaches of the lake \citep{Chudley2019SupraglacialGlacier, Das2008FractureDrainage.}.
+where \(Q\) is the vertical fill rate (m s\textsuperscript{-1}) and \(t\) (s) is the time period in consideration.
+Hydrofracture could therefore be a very rapid phenomenon given a suitably placed large perched water body.
+Supraglacial lakes in Greenland take on the order of 2-3 hours to drain, but the water bodies have an aspect ratio of 1:100 making \(Q\) limited by lateral transport from the outer reaches of the lake \citep{Das2008FractureDrainage., Chudley2019SupraglacialGlacier}.
 As a first approximation, even if drainage took 24 hours through ice at 100 K, only 0.34 m of side wall freezing would occur (Text S1), negligible in the context of a surface opening of \(\sim\)200 m following Eq.
 8.